wd5gnr/1802UNO/readme.md

 * RS - Reset
 * AD - Copy extended data register to load address
 * Plus - EF4 (Input key for program or load mode enter)
-* DA - While running, EF1, while idle, enter load mode
+* DA - While idle, enter load mode
 * PC - Protect memory toggle so that load mode displays data
 * SST - Single step
 * 0-F - Build up hex number.
 Accumulates 16-bits although you can only see the lower 8.
 For load mode, the lower 8 is used.
 For AD all 16-bits are used.